siccoo/tezza-test/README.md

 ## The Clients Profile Page

-This page opens when the user clicks on the Add new Client buttons..
+This page opens when the user clicks on the Add new Client button, it will take you to the route `/clients-profile`.

 > Visit [Tezza Fronend Test Live Project](https://tezza-test.vercel.app/)